cerbero90/json-parser/README.md

     ->patchDecodingError(fn (DecodedValue $decoded) => $patches[$decoded->json] ?? null);
 ```

-Any exception thrown by this package implements the `JsonParserException` interface, which makes it easy to handle all exceptions in one catch:
+Any exception thrown by this package implements the `JsonParserException` interface.
+This makes it easy to handle all exceptions in a single catch block:

 ```php
 use Cerbero\JsonParser\Exceptions\JsonParserException;